pharmeasy-logo

 • Occasional dizziness, fainting spells.

-• Unexplained lethargy, and weakness.
+• Unexplained lethargy, weakness.

 • Dry mouth or excessive thirst.